 The best time to meditate is right now, although some people prefer different times of the day.
 The morning seems especially easy as the mind hasn’t started to rev up with all the day’s nonsense yet, but it might also be difficult if you aren’t a morning person.

-A lot of people enjoy meditating in the evenings before bed, but others are too tired.
 Don’t let minor nit-picky considerations derail your practice.
 Experiment with different times and go with the ones you like the most.
 The one thing to avoid is scheduling it after eating.
-The act of digestion makes it a lot harder to concentrate.
-I know it sounds strange.
+Digestion makes it a lot harder to concentrate.
+I know that sounds strange.
 I thought it was nonsense until I tried it.

 Don’t get too caught up on the when.
 Meditate when you can.